Kicktemp/plg_system_kickyoocolors/README.md

 # Kick Yoo Colors

 ## Description
-Sometimes you need more colour options in YOOtheme Pro besides primary, secondary.
-With this plugin you get four more options that can be completely styled for each UIkit component.
+Sometimes you need more color options than primary and secondary in YOOtheme Pro.
+With this plugin you get four more options that can be fully styled for each UIkit component.

 This Plugin adds 4 more Options to YOOtheme Pro:
 - tertiary